apalache-mc/apalache-tests/README.md

 ## Performance benchmarks

-See the results for [inductive invariants](results/001indinv-report.md) and bounded model checking
+See the results for [inductive invariants](results/001indinv-report.md) and bounded model checking(results/002bmc-report.md)

 ## Warning